paytonward6/saurus/tests/notes.md

+# Heading 1
 - baz
 - qux
-# Heading 1

 - foo
 - bar

 ## Heading 2

-- baz
-- qux
+1. fart
+2. blart
+3. shart

 ### This is my new heading